Today, we’ll be taking a closer look at a portable and very versatile keyboard, the Yamaha YPG-535.

 Yamaha YPG-535 vs Yamaha P-45 (Full Review)

-The instrument is made to be very straightforward and portable.
+The instrument is made to be very straightforward and portable, which is another reason why it’s so popular among beginners.

-The P-45 uses the same AMW Stereo Sampling as the YPG-535 but only has 10 instrument sounds.
+The P-45 uses the same AMW Stereo Sampling as the YPG-535 but has only 10 built-in sounds.

 At the same time, it has twice as many notes of polyphony as the YPG-535 (64 vs 32), which allows for much richer and fuller piano sound.